Skip to Main Content

 Supplemental CUbits Videos (not a replacement to lecture)

 Supplemental Videos: A curated video collection is provided to you as an assistance to further understanding topics or catch up with missed lectures.
 Videos are recorded by Rutgers Instructors as well as other instructors.
-The videos also contain self-assessment quiz questions and you can post Q&A on each video.
-There will be only one access code issued during the semester to encourage students to watch videos before or during a topic is covered.
-To access the videos,

 Step 1.
 Create a free account at cubits.ai – https://www.api.cubits.ai/accounts/signup/ (be sure to validate account.
 Check spam folder if needed).